timKraeuter/BPM-2024-Extended/artifacts/instantaneous/parallel-branches/README.md

 java -jar BPMNModelGenerator-1.0-all.jar -path="./models" -length-of-branches=20 -number-of-branches=20
 ```
 Generates 400 models with 1-20 parallel branches of length 1-20 in the `./models` directory.
-The source code for the CLI-application is available at [TBD after review](TODO).
+The source code for the CLI-application is available at [TBD after review](https://github.com/).

-The precomputed models are located in the zip `./models/models.zip`.
+The precomputed models are located in the `models.zip` file.

 ## Benchmark

+Unpack the `models.zip` file and run the following command:

 **Windows:**
 ```bash